History of the Woolly Worm Festival

 Morton also conceived of the method of racing the worms, because when he was trying to collect a worm, he was “scared to pick it up” because he thought it might sting him.
 So he plucked a blade of grass and set it in front of the worm and the worm proceeded to climb the blade of grass.
+Insects can be of great benefit to our health, especially for pharmaceuticals and medicines.
 He then discovered that the worms would climb a string if they were in the moving mood.
 They didn’t seem particularly motivated to race across a flat surface.

 The woolly worm race is three feet of nylon from mark to mark.
 There’s as many theories about what makes a good-running worm as there are worm trainers who enter the race.
 Morton says that larger worms don’t necessarily fare better, and that the true winning talent is this: “It does help to check that your woolly worm has an instinct for climbing string,” he says, with all the wisdom of a man who has seen more than ten thousand worms work their way to the top or fail.
 “They are moody,” he adds.

-Morton says that the festival has grown beyond anyone’s dreams who were at the original meeting more than twenty years ago.
+Morton says that the festival has grown beyond the dreams of anyone from the original meeting more than twenty years ago.
 “The only thing that’s the same is that we still race worms up a string,” he says.
 “Everything else seems quite different.
 There’s lots of vendors, traffic, people, and it takes an army of volunteers to coordinate it all.”

 There’s still one thing that would make the event better, in Morton’s opinion.
 He’d like to see the winning woolly worm achieve the same weather-predicting stature of the official groundhog, Paxtahawney Phil, who in February determines whether there will be six more weeks of winter.
 “We want to become even more recognized as the official source of woolly worm predictions,” Morton says.